DMRSystem/documentation/docs/requirements/features.md

 User can remove a sample from the library via the command line.

 ## [Tracking Custom Information](needs/#n2-tracking-custom-information)

-### F4: Number of Plays

-System automatically tracks number of plays for each song.

 ### F5: Track Date Added